-The Large-scale Renewable Energy Target (LRET)
+The Large-scale Renewable Energy Target

-LGCs are created based on the amount of eligible renewable electricity produced by the power stations.
-LGCs can be sold or traded to liable to entities, in addition to the power station’s sale of electricity to the grid.
-RET Liable entities have a legal obligation to buy LGCs and surrender them to the Clean Energy Regulator on an annual basis.
+LGCs are created based on the amount of eligible renewable electricity produced by the power stations, and can be sold or traded to Renewable Energy Target liable entities, in addition to their sale of electricity to the grid.
+Liable entities have a legal obligation to buy and surrender LGCs to the Clean Energy Regulator on an annual basis.

-- Power stations must generate their electricity from approved sources such as solar energy, wind, ocean waves and the tide, geothermal-aquifers, wood waste, agricultural waste, bagasse (sugar cane waste), black liquor (a by-product of the paper-making process), or landfill gas.
+To participate under the LRET, power stations must generate their electricity from approved sources such as solar energy, wind, ocean waves and the tide, geothermal-aquifers, wood waste, agricultural waste, bagasse (sugar cane waste), black liquor (a by-product of the paper-making process), or landfill gas.

-- A full list of eligible renewable energy sources is included in Section 17 of the Renewable Energy (Electricity) Act 2000.
+A full list of eligible renewable energy sources is included in Section 17 of the Renewable Energy (Electricity) Act 2000.
 There are currently more than 15 different types of renewable energy sources being used in accredited power stations.

-- Electricity generated from fossil fuels, or waste products derived from fossil fuels, is not eligible for LGCs.
+Electricity generated from fossil fuels, or waste products derived from fossil fuels, is not eligible for LGCs.

 Certificate creation—benefits for renewable energy power stations

-- When the Renewable Energy (Electricity) Act 2000 was established in 2001 the aim was to both encourage additional generation of electricity from existing renewable energy power stations and to encourage new renewable energy projects.
+When the Renewable Energy (Electricity) Act 2000 was established in 2001 the aim was to both encourage additional generation of electricity from existing renewable energy power stations and to encourage new renewable energy projects.

-- Power stations which generated electricity for the first time after 1 January 1997 have a baseline of zero.
+The baseline is determined by the Clean Energy Regulator as part of the accreditation process, and is generally calculated on the average amount of electricity the power station generated over the 1994,1995 and 1996 years.
+Power stations which generated electricity for the first time after 1 January 1997 have a baseline of zero.

 - One LGC equals one megawatt hour (MWh) of generated renewable energy electricity.